Joan Miró: The Ladder of Escape: Description

-The final area of the exhibition examines the final years of the dictatorship of General Franco.
+The final area of the exhibition examines the years of the late Francoism.
 Works from this period are shown as the triptych The Hope of a Condemned Man and May 1968.
 The exhibition was criticised for failing to include Miró's qualifications for being a leading Surrealist.

 Features

 When the exhibition was in Barcelona, there was a nearby exhibition of the artist's posters.
 The main exhibition was supported by using QRpedia codes that allowed visitors to access Wikipedia in Catalan, Russian, English and several other languages.

 On the occasion of the American venue, the Film Department - Department of Exhibition programs produced with the support of the HRH Foundation the documentary Joan Miró: The Ladder of Escape.